 Protection Tips:

-Install ad blocker in the web browser.
+You can go ahead and install an ad blocker in the web browser.

 Notable Examples: Pegasus, FinSpy, and CoolWebSearch